 share the same channels in the same frequency bands)

 There is no question that using 900mhz

-phones will give you the best penetration and possibly the best
+phones will give you the best penetration of walls and possibly the best

 distance.
 I don't know why, but